TalentMhlongo/AML_Alert_Engine/README.md

 This project supports two input methods:

 ### 1. CSV Files (Default)
 The default version reads `customers.csv` and `deposits.csv` from the `data/raw/` folder.
-This makes the project easy to run locally and easy for recruiters to review.
+This makes the project easy to run locally and easy for review.

 ### 2. IBM Db2 (Optional)
 The project also supports reading customer and deposit data directly from IBM Db2 using environment variables for connection details.